 Appliances are unlike cars where every dealer will have a huge repair shop.
 Most dealers farm it to manufacturers who have also minimized the service.

-This is the single biggest problem in choosing your appliances because statistically, you will need service within the first year.
+This is the single biggest problem in choosing your appliances because, statistically, you will need service within the first year.

 Make this part of your buying research.
 It's easy nowadays.
 Google it or use Yelp, Angie's List, and the Better Business Bureau.

 Want more information on appliances?
 Get the Yale Appliance Buying Guide with features, specs, buying strategies, and the answers to the top 10 appliance questions.
-Well over 350,000 people have read and trusted a Yale Guide.
+Well over 820,000 people have read and trusted a Yale Guide.